Morobe Province: Economy

 Morobe Province's economy has grown at the rate of approximately two percent per annum since 2006.
 The economic base of the Morobe Province depends on the production and harvesting of cocoa, coffee, copra and sugar, and tropical fruits (bananas, coconuts).
 Oil and gas industries are emerging, as is new mining and energy industry.
 Deteriorating roads and the lack of manufacturing and transportation/communication infrastructure impedes economic development.

 Mining

-The Hidden Valley mine is a gold and silver mine built by Harmony Gold (mining) from South Africa over 2006 to mid-2009, with Newcrest Mining from Australia buying into the project in mid-2008 to form the Morobe Mining Joint Venture or ‘MMJV’ (shared 50-50%).
+The Hidden Valley mine is a gold and silver mine built by Harmony Gold from South Africa over 2006 to mid-2009, with Newcrest from Australia buying into the project in mid-2008 to form the Morobe Mining Joint Venture or ‘MMJV’ (shared 50-50%).
 The MMJV operates the Hidden Valley mine and all exploration work on MMJV tenements, which includes the large Wafi-Golpu copper-gold deposit.

 Demographics

 The relative youth of the Morobe province population puts an increasing strain on schools and education services to combat illiteracy and its accompanying problems.
 Eight percent of the population (children) depend on twenty percent of the population (adults) for economic support, and population continues to grow at about 2.8 percent per year, which is higher than other developing countries.